Nov 14, 202315 min

 I'm not sure which way I will use these Advent cards as Christmas ornaments in my home this year.
 I like the idea of using a card stand to hold the cards with the numbers facing me and then each day turning them over to learn about the name of Jesus and each meaning.
 I also love the idea of using tiny clothespins on some string to hang like a clothesline on a wall.
 Then each day I can turn over the numbered card and enjoy the title of Jesus that day!

-This names of Jesus calendar would be fun to do with your children too.
+This Names of Jesus printable would be fun to do with your children too.
 Make it part of your daily routine and it will help keep a Christ-centered Christmas in your home.

 Here is a list of the names of Jesus and their meanings.
 The scriptures listed are from the NIV translation of the Bible but if you click on each highlighted scripture reference, you will come to a page that will show you how it reads in another translation of the Bible.
 This is a great way to study scripture.
 It will give you more clarity on the meaning of each name of Jesus that we study.